Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * level level traversal
 * can discard all upper levels to reduce memory usage

+### LC 987.
+Vertical Order Traversal of a Binary Tree
+* do a traversal and mark each node's coordinates
+* build answer by the coordinates, col are levels, and in each level order nodes val by comparing order row -> val

 ## Binary Search Tree
 ### LC 95.
 Unique Binary Search Trees II
 * recursion approach, recursive call on (start, i - 1) and (i + 1, end), the i is the current BST root